About Robert Nelson Wedding Photography

 Two non-wedding related facts about me

-I think it's good to get to know who your photographer is and what their backgrounds are like outside of wedding photography, so here are two facts about me that you might find interesting.
+I think it's good to get to know who your Milton Keynes photographer is and what their backgrounds are like outside of being a wedding photographer, so here are two facts about me that you might find interesting.
 Feel free to ask me more about them during the wedding photography consultation.